The Problem With “Being Polite" in Italian

 overcomplicate your sentences, sound robotic and non-italian, and feel mentally overwhelmed.

-Tip: Focus less on building the perfect sentence you have in mind, and more on how you deliver it.
+Tip: Focus less on building the sentence you have in mind, and more on how you deliver it.

 How can I sound natural without overthinking?

-The shift is simpl but uncomfortable.
+The shift is simple but uncomfortable.

-You need to stop aiming for:
+You need to stop aiming for complex sentences and English-style

-real interaction
+real interaction and real timing.

 When someone speaks to you, there is a moment.
-If you spend that moment building a perfect sentence, you'll miss the interaction.
+If you spend that moment building a "perfect" sentence, you'll miss the interaction.

 But if you respond with what you have, even if it’s super simple, the conversation continues.